llove28/pcs-project/content/interviews/workflow.md

 - Adjust mic pattern/gain as necessary (look out for clipping with high/loud voices; low/quiet voices may need a slightly higher gain; etc.)
 4. Record 20-30 seconds of silence (will help facilitate noise reduction, as needed)

 ## During Interview

 - If possible, write down timestamps for places where cuts need to be made (i.e. mistakes, redos, etc)
 - Periodically check the recording to ensure everything is still working correctly
 - Remember that you can pause the interview for breaks/readjustments as needed

 ## Post-Interview

-1. Name files using file naming system
+1. Name files using file naming system > PCS_Interview_[Interviewee Name]
-2. Save raw and/or MP3 files to a USB drive when possible (easier than uploading large Audacity files?)
+2. Save Audacity and/or MP3 files to a dedicated folder or USB drive
-3. Editing: (save this for me?)
+3. Editing *(pending task assignment)*:
 - Listen to entire audio before beginning edits, taking notes on what needs to be cut, fixed, etc
 - Perform noise reduction as needed
 - Export to MP3 - fill in the file metadata before saving
-4. Transcribing:
+4. Transcribing *(pending task assignment)*:
 - Upload audio file to transcription generator
 - Download as a text file
 - Review the transcript while listening to the audio
 - Correct errors or dropped words
 - Label transcript with tags as appropriate
 - Add names of speakers and edit timestamps as needed
-- Transfer completed transcript data to spreadsheet
+- Transfer completed transcript data to a dedicated spreadsheet
 - Make sure transcript file is labeled correctly